-In the framing stage, the mediator helps each spouse outline that person's reasons for wanting certain outcomes in the settlement.
-These reasons consist of individual concerns, priorities, goals, and values.
-They are often referred to by mediators as "needs and interests."
-Here, we use the broader term "interests."
-Identifying interests helps to frame the core goal of the mediation: finding a resolution of the issues that successfully addresses each spouse's most important interests.
-In most divorces, many issues need to be examined in light of each spouse's interest.
-These include property and debt division, child custody, child support, and alimony.
+In the framing stage, the mediator helps each spouse outline their "needs and interests."
+This includes discussing each person's desired outcomes, their reasons for wanting these outcomes, and their individual concerns, priorities, goals, and values.
+Identifying needs and interests helps to frame the core goal of the mediation: a settlement that successfully addresses each spouse's most important interests.

-Often, spouses' interests will overlap.
-This is especially likely if the interests involve a concern for other people, such as children.
-When an overlap like this occurs, it increases the likelihood of finding settlement options that address their common concerns.
+Often, spouses' needs and interests overlap.
+This is especially likely if the spouses identify a concern for other people, such as children.
+When an overlap like this occurs, it increases the likelihood of settlement.
 Of course, it's not always possible to negotiate an agreement that satisfies fully all of the interests of the disputing parties.
-Some interests may have to be compromised, especially in divorce, where limited resources must be divided between two households.
-But if the focus is on identifying and addressing each person's most important needs and interests, the resulting compromises will be ones that both spouses can live with.
+In divorce—where limited resources must be divided between two households—parties frequently must compromise.
+But when a mediator can fully identify and work through each spouse's most important needs and interests, the chances are good that the resulting compromises will be ones that both spouses can live with.

-Some mediators prefer to conduct the framing stage in separate sessions, as they believe it better prepares each of you for the next stage: negotiating.
-Other mediators favor joint sessions because they believe that hearing your spouse work with the mediator to formulate interests lays a better foundation for the give and take of the negotiation stage.
-Either way can work, although separate sessions make the mediation cost a little more and take a little longer, because anything important that is said in the separate session will have to be repeated to the other spouse.
+Some mediators prefer to conduct the framing stage with each spouse separately, as they believe it better prepares each of you for the next stage: negotiating.
+Other mediators favor joint sessions because they believe that when spouses hear each other work with the mediator it lays a better foundation for the give and take of the negotiation stage.
+Either method can work, although separate sessions make the mediation longer (and more expensive), because anything important that is said in the separate session will have to be repeated to the other spouse.

-Once the mediator has helped the spouses frame the issues and interests clearly, it is time to negotiate an acceptable settlement.
-This usually begins with an exploration of possible options.
-With the mediator's help, the spouses discuss and evaluate the options, until eventually they narrow down the options to the ones that work best for both spouses.
-Getting to the final combination of options will involve compromises and concessions on both sides
+Once the mediator has helped the spouses frame the issues and interests clearly, it's time to negotiate.
+Negotiations usually begin with an exploration of possible ways to settle each issue in the divorce.
+With the mediator's help, the spouses brainstorm and evaluate their options, until they eventually have a list of solutions that might work for both.
+Arriving at a "short list" of options almost always involves compromises and concessions on both sides.

 Most mediators will emphasize the problem-solving aspect of negotiation at this stage.
 The problem to be solved is finding settlement options that address each spouse's most important interests as fully as possible.
 With this focus, you'll be able to negotiate by trading off acceptable options instead of getting locked into zero-sum bargaining, where one spouse's gain is the other spouse's loss.